lowRISC/lowrisc-site/content/about.md

 If you want to get in touch, please email info@lowrisc.org

+### Recent milestones<

+*May 2015:* This summer we have [six students working on Summer of Code projects](http://www.lowrisc.org/blog/2015/05/summer-of-code-students-for-lowrisc/).
+The coding period is from the end of May to the end of August.

+*Apr 2015:* We have shared our first [lowRISC preview release](http://www.lowrisc.org/blog/2015/04/lowrisc-tagged-memory-preview-release/), demonstrating support for tagged memory as described in [our memo]("http://www.lowrisc.org/docs/memo-2014-001-tagged-memory-and-minion-cores"/).
+This FPGA-compatible code release is accompanied by an [extensive tutorial](http://www.lowrisc.org/docs/tutorial/).

+*Mar 2015:* We are excited to announce we are taking part in the [Google Summer of Code](https://developers.google.com/open-source/soc/) 2015.
+See our [ideas list](http://www.lowrisc.org/docs/gsoc-2015-ideas/) for a wide range of projects in different languages and covering pretty much every level of the hardware/software stack.

+*Dec 2014:* We have now released a document describing our plans for [tagged memory and minion cores in the lowRISC SoC](http://www.lowrisc.org/docs/memo-2014-001-tagged-memory-and-minion-cores/)

 ### The Team (founders)

 * Robert Mullins - Computer Laboratory, University of Cambridge, co-founder of Raspberry Pi